bowmnath/cis-351-f22/activities/week-10-load-store.md

         jr $ra
     ```
 <!--
-9. Would writing general functions be possible without the `jal` instruction?
-   If not, explain why not.
-If so, explain how.

 10. The function `bar` is intended to add up the results of three other function
     calls.
     The code does not work correctly.